-The mean distance of the Sun from the Earth is approximately 1 astronomical unit (150,000,000 km; 93,000,000 mi), though the distance varies as the Earth moves from perihelion in January to aphelion in July.
+The mean distance of the Sun from the Earth is approximately 1 astronomical unit (about 150,000,000 km; 93,000,000 mi), though the distance varies as the Earth moves from perihelion in January to aphelion in July.
 At this average distance, light travels from the Sun to Earth in about 8 minutes and 19 seconds.
 The energy of this sunlight supports almost all life[b] on Earth by photosynthesis, and drives Earth's climate and weather.
 The enormous effect of the Sun on the Earth has been recognized since prehistoric times, and the Sun has been regarded by some cultures as a deity.
 An accurate scientific understanding of the Sun developed slowly, and as recently as the 19th century prominent scientists had little knowledge of the Sun's physical composition and source of energy.
-This understanding is still developing; there are a number of present day anomalies in the Sun's behavior that remain unexplained.
+This understanding is still developing; there are a number of present-day anomalies in the Sun's behavior that remain unexplained.